 Also, for candidates to gain clarity and practice well for the exam, a few important Sentence correction questions asked in various competitive exams are given in the link provided.

-Go through the relevant topics for general English sections, questions based on which are surely asked in the examination, These topics will genuinely be helpful for candidates preparation of various competitive examinations.
+Go through the relevant topics for general English sections, questions based on which are surely asked in the examination.
+These topics will genuinely be helpful for candidates preparing for various competitive examinations.

 - Adjective Degree of Comparison Rules

 - List of Synonyms and Antonyms

 - List of One Word Substitutions